jhinpan/jhinpan/README.md

 ### Hi there, I'm [Jhin Pan(潘劲 in Chinese)!](https://jhinpan.github.io/) 👋

-I am a Junior student at the [Human Factors Group of UMTRI](https://www.linkedin.com/company/university-of-michigan-transportation-research-institute/) and [Human Centered Computing Laboratory](https://hcc.engin.umich.edu/) in [Umich](https://www.umich.edu/).
+I am a Junior student major in Computer Science at the [Human Factors Group of UMTRI](https://www.linkedin.com/company/university-of-michigan-transportation-research-institute/) and [Human Centered Computing Laboratory](https://hcc.engin.umich.edu/) in [Umich](https://www.umich.edu/).

 Before joining Umich, I was studying in the [Shanghai JiaoTong University](https://en.sjtu.edu.cn/) with pursuing the degree of Electrical Computer Engineering Major.